mwgh/sequence/README.md

 # sequence

-Similar to a C++ vector and storage is with an array
+Similar to a C++ vector and storage is with an array (course CMPT 225)